withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 ---
 layout: ~/layouts/TutorialLayout.astro
-unitTitle: Getting Started
+unitTitle: Welcome, world!
-title: How to use this Tutorial
+title: About this Tutorial
 description: Introduction to Astro's beginner tutorial.
 All the background knowledge you need to get started!
 setup: |
   import Badge from '~/components/Badge.astro';